Quasiprobabilities in quantum thermodynamics and many-body systems: Quasiprobabilities

-A procedure based on sequential measurements is \emph{invasive} as it violates the \emph{no-signaling in time} condition~\cite{KoflerPRA2013}.
-If applied to our case-study, the no-signaling in time condition states that the statistics of $(o_{s_1},o_{s_2})$ that is returned by a non-invasive measurement apparatus must fulfill the condition
+A procedure based on sequential projective measurements is \emph{invasive} as it violates the \emph{no-signaling in time} condition~\cite{KoflerPRA2013}.
+To better single out this aspect, we introduce the generic joint probability $d(s_1,s_2)$ at two times, depending on the outcome pairs $(o_{s_1},o_{s_2})$.
+We do not explicitly provide a specific expression for $d(s_1,s_2)$, as we aim to study the mathematical properties that any joint probability needs to satisfy assuming a (non)invasive measurement procedure.
+Thus, if applied to our case-study, the no-signaling in time condition states that the statistics of $(o_{s_1},o_{s_2})$ that is returned by a noninvasive measurement apparatus must fulfill the condition

-where $d(s_1,s_2)$ stands for a generic joint probability.
-In other terms, the requirement for the non-invasiveness is that, marginalizing the distribution over the outcomes $s_1$ of the first observable $\mathcal{O}_{1}(t_1)$ at time $t_1$, we recover the \emph{unperturbed} single-time probability $p_{s_2}(t_2)$ associated to the outcomes of the second observable $\mathcal{O}_2(t_2)$ at $t_2$.
+In other terms, the requirement for the noninvasiveness is that, marginalizing the distribution over the outcomes $s_1$ of the first observable $\mathcal{O}_{1}(t_1)$ at time $t_1$, we recover the \emph{unperturbed} single-time probability $p_{s_2}(t_2)$ associated to the outcomes of the second observable $\mathcal{O}_2(t_2)$ at $t_2$.

-In this respect, non-invasiveness can be considered as a synonymous of \emph{unperturbed marginals}.
+In this respect, noninvasiveness can be considered as a synonymous of \emph{unperturbed marginals}.
 The validity of Eq.~\eqref{eq:no_signaling_in_time} is a necessary condition for \emph{macrorealism}~\cite{LeggettPRL1985} and, interestingly, Eq.~\eqref{eq:no_signaling_in_time} can be violated even in situations where no violation of Leggett-Garg inequalities is allowed~\cite{KoflerPRA2013}.
 The violation of the no-signaling in time condition marks the main consequence of the joint measurability problem due to the incompatibility of the involved quantum operators $\rho$, $\mathcal{O}_{1}(t_1)$ and $\mathcal{O}_{2}(t_2)$.

 The question that now arises is: ``What information is erased by using the TPM scheme in the attempt of attaining the statistics of $(o_{s_1},o_{s_2})$?'' or equivalently ``How invasive is a procedure based on sequential measurements?''
-We are going to show that the TPM scheme is non-invasive \emph{if and only if} $[\rho,\Pi_{s_1}(t_1)]=0$ or $[\Pi_{s_1}(t_1),\Pi_{s_2}^{H}(t_2)]=0$.
+We are going to show that the TPM scheme is noninvasive \emph{if and only if} $[\rho,\Pi_{s_1}(t_1)]=0$ or $[\Pi_{s_1}(t_1),\Pi_{s_2}^{H}(t_2)]=0$.
 Otherwise, Eq.~\eqref{eq:no_signaling_in_time} would be violated.
 In order to determine what information is erased by the TPM scheme, let us compare the final-time probability $p_{s_2}(t_2) = {\rm Tr}[\Pi_{s_2}^{H}(t_2)\rho]$ and $\sum_{s_1}p(s_1,s_2)$.
 The latter equals